-Rath Yatra, three different chariots have been made for Lord Krishna, Balarama and Goddess Subhadra.
-When the Rath Yatra begins, the chariot of Balaram in the front is the chariot of Goddess Subhadra in the middle and the chariot of Lord Jagannath at the back.
+During the Rath Yatra, three distinct chariots are constructed for Lord Krishna, Balarama, and Goddess Subhadra.
+As the Rath Yatra commences, Balarama's chariot leads the procession, followed by the chariot of Goddess Subhadra, and finally, Lord Jagannath's chariot at the rear.

 After the chariot, the ritual is performed

 Balram is called Taladhwaj.
-The color of his chariot is red and green.
-The chariot of Goddess Subhadra is called Darpadalana or Padma Ratha.
+The chariot's color is a combination of red and green.
+The chariot of Goddess Subhadra is also called as Darpadalana or Padma Ratha.
 Whose color is black or blue.
-The chariot of Lord Jagannath is called Nandighosh or Garudadhwaja whose color is red or yellow.Travels to Gundicha Temple
+The chariot assigned to Lord Jagannath is referred to as Nandi Ghosh or Garudadhwaja, featuring a vibrant hue of red or yellow

-Rath Yatra starts from Jagannath Temple and proceeds to Gundicha Temple.
+The Rath Yatra commences at the Jagannath Temple and proceeds towards its destination, the Gundicha Temple.
 After reaching here, Lord Jagannath, Balarama and Goddess Subhadra rest for seven days.
-When Lord Jagannath is seen in the Gundicha temple, it is called Aadap Darshan.
+When Lord Jagannath is witnessed within the premises of the Gundicha Temple, it is referred to as Aadap Darshan.

 Jagannath Yatra is accompanied by drums

-Rath Yatra begins on the second day of Shukla Paksha of Ashadh month.
+Rath Yatra begins on the 2nd day of Shukla Paksha of Aashaadha month.
 Devotees pull these chariots with drums.
-It is believed that those who get the opportunity to pull the chariot are very lucky.
-According to mythological beliefs, the one who pulls the chariot attains salvation.
+It is believed that those fortunate enough to participate in pulling the chariot are bestowed with great luck.
+According to mythological beliefs, the act of pulling the chariot is considered a path to salvation.

 God goes to his aunt's house